nbs-system/naxsi/README.txt

 <roll roll>

+As you should be in "learningmode", NAXSI will allow all the request, even if they reach a blocking score.
+As well as letting them pass, it will, as well, "forward" the request (like nginx's post_action directive) to your DeniedUrl, as well as the original blocked URL (in headers) and the generated blocking details.
+In this way, the web backend is abble to generate the white-lists, and reload nginx 'on the fly' with the new generated whitelist rules ;)

+The 'web' part is not written yet (I suck at html), but you can yet proceed in a different way :

 In your nginx's log file (if set as debug), you will see a lot of lines like this one appear :
 -----------------------------------8<-------------------------------------------
 2011/07/11 17:12:27 [debug] 18653#0: *7 NAXSI_FMT: server=&uri=/skin/frontend/default/xxx/images/interface/fleche-grise.gif&ip=127.0.0.1&zone0=HEADERS&id0=1005&var_name0=cookie&zone1=HEADERS&id1=1008&var_name1=cookie&zone2=HEADERS&id2=1009&var_name2=cookie&zone3=HEADERS&id3=1010&var_name3=cookie&zone4=HEADERS&id4=1011&var_name4=cookie&zone5=HEADERS&id5=1308&var_name5=cookie&zone6=HEADERS&id6=1309&var_name6=cookie&zone7=HEADERS&id7=1313&var_name7=cookie
 -----------------------------------8<-------------------------------------------

 So, once you think you've done a reasonable crawling on your site, you can launch the "rules generator" [destination rules file] [nginx's log file]:
 -----------------------------------8<-------------------------------------------
 bui@zeroed:~$ ./rules_generator.py
 RANGE for ID=1000,ZONE=URL, range=0-4